spaceitup/checkout-android/README.rst

 Dependency
 ~~~~~~~~~~

-Add the android-sdk dependency to the app’s level build.gradle dependencies section.
+Add the android-sdk dependency to the dependencies section of the app’s level build.gradle file.

 ::